kindista/kindista/src/matchmaker-notes.md

 - change of privacy DONE
 - changes to matching offers DONE

-### When user removes their location, make all matchmakers inactive

 ## When request is deleted, delete matchmaker DONE

 ## When offer is deleted, remove from matching requests DONE